YJJfish/C-Compiler/README.md

     int ptr p, q;	//Legal.
     ```

+4. Expressions with a single variable name and empty variable declarations will result in reduce-reduce conflicts.
+For example:

+    ```C
+    typedef int a;	//"a" is an alias for type "int" float a;		//"a" is a variable of type "float" a;				//What does this mean?
+An expression or an empty declaration "int;"?
+    ```

+    One resolution is to inhibit empty variable declaration.
+However, in our language, we resolve this conflict by make yacc prefer expressions with a single variable name to empty variable declarations.

+    ```C++
+    /*In function body*/
+    {
+    	typedef int a;	//"a" is an alias for type "int" float a;		//"a" is a variable of type "float" a;				//OK.
+It semantic meaning is an expression with the identifier "a" }
+    ```

+    However, since no statements except for declarations are allowed to appear in the global field, in this case, `a;` will be treated as an empty declaration:

+    ```C
+    /*global field*/
+    typedef int a;		//"a" is an alias for type "int" float a;			//"a" is a variable of type "float" a;					//This is an empty declaration equivalent to "int;"
+    ```

-4. For simplicity, we rewrite the grammar of array definition.
+5. For simplicity, we rewrite the grammar of array definition.
 In C, arrays are defined as follows:

     ```C
     int a[20], b[10], c[20];